Freehold Township Family Law

 In many cases today, parents choose shared physical custody or some variation.
 This means that children live with both parents in roughly equal amounts.
 This allows the children to have the benefit of frequent contact with both parents.
 It can also result in reduced child support payments if both parents work.

 What if the parents agree, but the child does not want to have visitation with one of the parents?
 The primary issue the court will consider when dealing with this issue is the child's best interests.
 A child's age will be factored into whether his or her preference is taken into account, and the older the child, the more likely the court will consider his or her wishes.
 The court must consider a child's preference if the child is of sufficient age and capacity to reason.
 For example, a 16-year-old is considered old enough to make an intelligent decision regarding visitation, although this factor alone is not decisive.
+A family law attorney in Freehold Township can help you understand how much weight it may receive in your case.

 It is not uncommon for one parent to fail to adhere to the schedule ordered by the court, even if he or she originally chose that schedule.
 A parent who refuses to allow the other parent visitation, or who fails to visit with the child, can be sanctioned.
 In situations of extreme and/or repetitive violations of the parenting schedule, the court can transfer custody to the parent who has not been able to see the children.
 Moreover, in some cases, such as those involving child abuse or psychiatric troubles, the court will only permit supervised visitation when it is unsafe to leave the child alone with the parent.
-This means a parent can only visit with the child if there is someone supervising or monitoring the interaction between them.Contact a Freehold Township Attorney for Your Family Law Matter
+This means a parent can only visit with the child if there is someone supervising or monitoring the interaction between them.Contact a Family Law Lawyer in Freehold Township for Your Legal Matter